semgrep/semgrep-docs/docs/semgrep-app/findings.md

 :::info Prerequisites
 - A **private** GitHub.com repository.
 This feature is not enabled for public GitHub.com repositories or Github Enterprise public and private repositories.
-- Semgrep App CI job installed in the repository that is also added as a project in Semgrep App.
+- GitHub Semgrep App installed in the repository that is also added as a project in Semgrep App.
 For more information, see [Getting started with Semgrep in continuous integration (CI)](/semgrep-ci/overview/).
 :::

 To triage a finding in GitHub, follow these steps: